 ABOUT THIS SERIES

-Along with provoking a pandemic, COVID-19 has triggered a grief epidemic.
-It has robbed families of final goodbyes, left loved ones to die with strangers, postponed wakes and funerals.
-And it has overwhelmed Maine’s “Last Responders,” priests, chaplains, funeral directors and hospice workers who must work around restrictions aimed at diminishing virus infections.
-The Maine Monitor takes readers on an emotional journey into the lives of families who have lost loved ones and the Last Responders who must find new ways to console and comfort.
+Along with provoking a pandemic, COVID-19 triggered a grief epidemic.
+It robbed families of final goodbyes, left loved ones to die with strangers, postponed wakes and funerals.
+And it overwhelmed Maine’s “Last Responders” — priests, chaplains, funeral directors and hospice workers — who had to work around restrictions aimed at diminishing virus infections.

 Our newsletters will keep you informed via email for free!

 Please consider donating so our reporters can continue telling important stories.

 Many of our stories have been based off a reader’s suggestion.

 Need to get in touch with our newsroom?
 We’re always happy to hear from our readers!